 Investing in Gold through Spot and Futures Markets

-You can trade both spot and futures with CFDs (contracts for difference).
+You can trade both spot and futures with derivatives.
 You do not actually own the underlying asset.
 Instead, you buy or sell a number of contracts according to whether you believe the price of gold will climb or fall in the future.

 Both are traded using leverage, which means you will put down a deposit (percentage of the value of the trade, usually 5% for Gold) to get started.
 This deposit is called margin.

-Every point the price of Gold changes in your favor, you gain multiples of the number of CFD units you have bought or sold.
+Every point the price of Gold changes in your favor multiples your gain based on the number of contracts you have bought or sold.
 In the reverse scenario, you will lose money if the price moves against you.
 See here a Gold trading example.

 With CAPEX, you can trade CFDs on a variety of financial instruments including Gold spot prices:

 Initial Margin: 5.0000 %